joshbegley/nyt-latest/README.md

 **The Trump administration moves to sell a landmark D.C. building that was once a Trump hotel.**\
-`The Old Post Office, a 19th-century building in the nation’s capital with a TKTK clock tower, was once home to the Trump International Hotel.`\
+`The Old Post Office, a 19th-century building in the nation’s capital with an iconic clock tower, was once home to the Trump International Hotel.`\
 https://nytimes.com/live/2026/01/28/us/trump-news/the-trump-administration-moves-to-sell-a-landmark-dc-building-that-was-once-a-trump-hotel

 **How Trump Is Weaponizing the Global System**\